 I am a London-based illustrator and artist: obsessed with the quirks and shapes of architecture, people, and everyday objects.

-After studying fine art at university, I worked for the BBC for 13 years as a photo editor, shoot producer and director.
+After studying fine art at university, I worked for the BBC for 13 years as a photo editor, stills shoot producer/director.
 A desire to pick up the pen/brush/pixel and be more hands on prompted a career change to create imagery for others and a return to producing my own work.

-Commissions include illustrations for innovation charity Nesta, two large bus sculptures for the TFL bus trails in London, covers for The Croydon Citizen, and branding illustrations for Universal Music.
-Prints and other products featuring my designs are sold through various outlets, including his own online store.
+Commissions include illustrations for charities, two large sculptures for the TFL bus trails in London, covers for local news publications, and branding illustrations for the music industry.
+Prints and other products featuring my designs are sold through various outlets, including my own online store.

 2016 - Solo exhibition, The Brook, Wallington, Surrey.